Book

 • Community: The extent to which the project offers benefits to the broader community

-• Sustainability: The extent to which the project reduces the adverse effects of tourism
+• Sustainability: The extent to which the project supports a sustainable tourism industry

 • Cost Share Ratio: The proportion of cost share contributed by the applicant in relation to the award amount requested

-• Capacity for Completion: The likelihood of the applicant's capacity to successfully complete the project by the proposed deadline
+• Capacity for Completion: The likelihood of the applicant's capacity to successfully complete the project by September 30th, 2025

 • Longevity: The applicant's capacity to maintain the project after the destination development award has been expended (e.g. project upkeep/maintenance)